Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Result: Phonon-induced transition

 where the parameters fulfill the requirements for an arbitrary density matrix

 For the case $a>b$, which we encounter here, it can be shown that the concurrence defined in Eq.~\eqref{eq:Concurrence} reduces to

 The behavior of the concurrence at $T=4$\,K shown in Fig.~\ref{fig:phase_transition}(a) is thus directly linked to the difference between two elements in the two-photon density matrix.
 With increasing driving strength, the elements corresponding to $c$ are reduced, while the occupations $b$ are enhanced.
 Thus the concurrence decreases with rising driving strength and drops to zero once the condition $\ABS{c}=b$ is reached, i.e., when the coherence corresponding to $\OP{HH}{VV}$ is reduced to the level of the occupations of $\KET{HV}$ and $\KET{VH}$.
 Afterwards, the concurrence remains zero as $c$ decreases further.
-This indicates the existence of a critical driving strength, where the generated photon pair transforms from an entangled phase to a nonentangled one.
+This indicates the existence of a critical driving strength, where the generated photons transition from an entangled photon pair to a nonentangled one.
 Note, that in the case without constant laser excitation the situation $\ABS{c}\leq b$ can never occur.
 Starting from an initially prepared biexciton, the states $\KET{HV}$ and $\KET{VH}$ cannot be reached in the undriven dynamics, i.e., $b=0$ in this case.
-Further note that when examining the two-photon density matrix at $\Omega_2$ [cf., Fig.~\ref{fig:phase_transition}(b) lower row, middle panel], one realizes that at $T=4\,$K the phase transition occurs before the special point of the phonon-free curve, i.e., before the regime of $\Psi$BS is reached.
+Further note that when examining the two-photon density matrix at $\Omega_2$ [cf., Fig.~\ref{fig:phase_transition}(b) lower row, middle panel], one realizes that at $T=4\,$K the transition towards nonentangled photon emission occurs before the special point of the phonon-free curve, i.e., before the regime of $\Psi$BS is reached.

-At the critical driving strength, the two-photon state transforms from an entangled phase with a finite degree of entanglement to a nonentangled phase.
-This can be regarded as a phase transition where the concurrence is the corresponding order parameter that is finite below the critical driving strength and strictly zero above it.
+At the critical driving strength, a transition between entangled and nonentangled photon emission takes place, where the concurrence behaves similar to the order parameter in a phase transition: $C$ is finite below a certain driving strength and strictly zero above it.
 Because a vanishing concurrence has a well defined physical meaning, the character of the two-photon state, as described by the density matrix $\rho^\text{2p}$, changes qualitatively at the transition point.
 Due to the one-to-one correspondence between the concurrence and the entanglement of formation, a vanishing concurrence is linked to a distinct physical property of the generated two-photon state.

 If the concurrence vanishes, the density matrix $\rho^\text{2p}$ can be decomposed into a statistical mixture

 where all pure two-photon states $\KET{\psi_j}=\KET{\psi_{j,1}}\otimes\KET{\psi_{j,2}}$ can be factorized into a product of single-photon states which describe only the first and second detected photon, respectively. $p_j$ is the probability to find the system in the corresponding pure state.
 For the two-photon density matrix of the form in Eq.~\eqref{eq:special_form}, an explicit expression for a possible decomposition is provided in Appendix~\ref{app:decomposition}.
 Therefore, above the critical driving strength, the two-photon state can always be expressed as a statistical mixture of factorizeable states.
 This property changes when the driving is below its critical value, where no such decomposition is possible.
 The practical implication of a system being in a factorizable state is that performing a measurement on the first photon has no implication on the outcome of a subsequent measurement on the second photon, in sharp contrast to what is found for an entangled state.